 About Oslo Open

-Oslo Open is an artist-run festival that was established in year 2000 by a number of artists and major art institutions in Oslo with the aim to give artists an alternative venue to show their work, and an opportunity to be discovered outside of the established art institutions.
-Somewhere between 350-400 professional artists open their studios in Oslo each year to give the public a unmediated meeting with their art.
+Oslo Open is an artist-run festival that was established in 1999 by a number of major art institutions and artists in Oslo.
+The goal then, as it is now, is to give artists an alternative venue to show their work, and alternatively, be provided with the opportunity to be discovered outside of established institutional art settings.
+Somewhere between 350 and 400 professional artists open their studios in Oslo each year to give the public an unmediated meeting with their art.

 The 13 key art institutions behind Oslo Open constitute Oslo Open’s reference group.
-The group is represented in the board of directors and contribute with knowledge, input to the program and some of the financial support to the festival.
-Oslo Open is an independent non-profit association that has been organised nine times since its inception in year 2000.
-The idea behind Oslo Open was introduced by Gavin Jantjes in 1998.
-Today we find similar projects in other Norwegian cities, such as Bergen (B-Open), Trondheim (Trondheim Open), Tromsø (Tromsø Open) and Stavanger (R-Open).
+The group is represented in the board of directors and contribute with knowledge, input to the program and partial financial support to the festival.
+Oslo Open is an independent non-profit that has been organised nine times since its inception in year 2000.
+The idea behind Oslo Open was introduced by Gavin Jantjes in 1998 and today we find similar projects in other Norwegian cities, such as Bergen (B-Open), Trondheim (Trondheim Open), Tromsø (Tromsø Open) and Stavanger (R-Open).

 The aim of the event is to establish new points of contact between art and the public.
-The Studio is the artists’ daily workplace, usually an exclusive place, inaccessible to people outside the professional field of art.
-Oslo Open provides the public with a glimpse “behind the scenes”, into the process behind the finished work of art.
-Oslo Open is thus a non-curated event that offers a unique and informal meeting between artists and the public at the artists’ own workplace, the studio.
+The Studio is the artists’ daily workplace, usually an exclusive place, inaccessible to people outside the professional art world.
+Oslo Open provides the public with a glimpse “behind the scenes” into the processes that lead to a finished work of art.
+Oslo Open is thus a non-curated event that offers a unique and informal meeting between artists and the public in a varied selection of artists’ studios.

-Each participant at Oslo Open is required to show an online presentation of their work online, consisting options to supply images, text, video, that presents an overview of their work.
-We are spoilt for choice; some extensive and considered, other sparse or incomplete; rather like that of the studios you may visit.”
+Each participant at Oslo Open is required to show an online presentation of their work, consisting of either images, text or video, that best represent their work.
+We are spoilt for variety and choice here; some showing extensive and thoughtfully considered selections, other sparse, improvisational or incomplete – all of them put together reflect the variety of studios you choose to visit in Oslo, during the third weekend of April, 2018."

 Institute of Equilateral Thoughts, 16 April 2016